 What is the Difference Between Online Accounting and Traditional?

-Welcome to the 21st Century.
 Gone are the days of mountains of paper and stuffy high-street offices.
-Today, looking after your accounts is easier than ever, with everything being safely stored in what is commonly referred to as ‘the cloud.’
+Looking after your accounts is easier than ever, with everything safely stored in ‘the cloud.’

-Before you ask, no – this isn’t a real cloud, so you don’t have to worry about your company’s financial records falling out of the sky.
+This isn’t a real cloud, so you don’t have to worry about your company’s financial records falling from the sky.

 Don’t worry if you’re a bit confused; we’ll break it all down for you and outline the key differences between the old way and the new.
 First things first…